aleksandarskrbic/reactive-analytics-platform/README.md

 following reactive principles.

 The system represents a microservices architecture and some common patterns related to microservices are showed like:
-1. When and how to use Kafka, Kafka Streams and Kafka State Stores
+1. When and how to use Kafka, Kafka Streams and Kafka State Stores.
-2. How to communicate with other microservices via HTTP in a resilient way
+2. How to communicate with other microservices via HTTP in a resilient way.
 3. How to compose multiple asynchronous computations and in general how to implement service in a reactive manner from end to end.

 Platform consists of multiple microservices: